preprio/nodejs-sdk/README.md

 ## Reach out to us

 You have questions about how to use this library or the Prepr API?
-Contact our support team at support@prepr.io or join our Prepr Slack.
+Contact our support team at support@prepr.io or join our community on [Slack](https://slack.prepr.io).

 ### You found a bug or want to propose a feature?